Save A vibrant, flavorful pasta dish featuring tender chicken, bowtie pasta, and a creamy basil pesto sauce—perfect for a quick weeknight dinner.

 Calories: 580, Total Fat: 25 g, Carbohydrates: 57 g, Protein: 34 g

-Save Finish the pasta with an extra sprinkle of Parmesan and fresh basil for the best flavor.
+Finish the pasta with an extra sprinkle of Parmesan and fresh basil for the best flavor.
 Enjoy immediately for maximum creaminess.

 Kitchen Help